How to Promote Music on TikTok

 What is TikTok

+Artists that used TikTok to achieve viral fame in 2024 include Aliyah's Interlude, Austin Williams, FIFTY FIFTY, Flyanna Boss, Kenya Grace, and Paul Russell.
 If you're a musician or songwriter having your music backing a viral TikTok video would be a lucky break.
 Influencers make that happen, but more on that later.

-Going Viral on TikTok
+Go Viral on TikTok

-When you are a TikTok user the platform creates a unique user feed for you (it’s called the ‘For You Page’ for a reason).
-Active users will see content that is tailored to them specifically.
-This is all performed by one of those algorithms that seem to run the world these days.
-Once an artist has their song featured as a snippet in a video, that video starts to appear in the For You Page of other users.
-If they like it, they may respond with their own video referencing it and it takes exactly two clicks for them to use the same audio clip in their video.
+Once an artist features their song as a snippet in a video, that video begins to surface on the For You Page of other users.
+If they enjoy it, they might respond with their own video referencing it, and it only takes two clicks for them to use the same audio clip in their content.

-Getting Your Music on TikTok
+Getting Your Music Featured on TikTok

-1. Consider Your Audience
+1. Cater to Your Audience

 2. Consider Older Songs